Opinion: Innovation is the key to a sustainable future – we must incentivise it

 Prestigious ceremonies exist, but there aren’t enough that focus explicitly on how science and technology can create a better world for all.

 Secondly, we need to do more to encourage scientists from different groups and nationalities to invent and create.
-Women remain underrepresented at many of the world’s most prestigious awards ceremonies and in the sci-tech sector more broadly.
-In the UK, just 2 per cent of the STEM workforce is women.
+Women remain under-represented at many of the world’s most prestigious awards ceremonies, and in the sci-tech sector more broadly.
+In the UK, women make up just 2 per cent of the Stem (science, technology, engineering and maths) workforce.
 We can’t afford to miss out on female talent in the battle against climate change and other global challenges.

-We need to widen access to education and mentoring programmes to ensure girls and young people interested in science have the confidence and support they need to pursue STEM careers.
+We need to widen access to education and mentoring programmes to ensure that girls in particular, and all young people interested in science, have the confidence and support they need to pursue Stem careers.

-Another problem is that scientists from developing countries often don’t receive recognition because their voice is not heard as well as it deserves to be.
+Another problem is that scientists from developing countries often don’t receive recognition because their voices are not heard as widely as they deserve to be.

 Cultivating and nurturing innovation within developing countries is vital in tackling global challenges.
 Inequality can be dangerous.
 The uneven distribution of Covid-19 vaccines across the world, and the consequences for international travel and the economy, show how disparities between rich and poor nations can threaten global security.